AT&T rips Justice Department for holding up Time Warner merger

-Responding in a filing to the District Court of Washington, D.C., AT&T argued that the Department of Justice is ignoring the flood of tech cash into the online video sector when it argues the two firms getting together would hurt competition in the pay-TV world.
+Responding in a filing in the U.S. District Court of Washington, D.C., AT&T argued that the Department of Justice is ignoring the flood of tech cash into the online video sector when it argues the two firms getting together would hurt competition in the pay-TV world.

-The Justice Department argues that owning Time Warner would hurt rivals because AT&T would likely raise prices on its channels, which include HBO, CNN, TNT and TBS, among others, and therefore force rivals such as satellite player Dish Network for instance to pass those costs along to consumers or go risk going without the services — causing subscribers to flee, perhaps to AT&T owned DirecTV.
+The Justice Department argues that owning Time Warner would hurt rivals because AT&T would likely raise prices on its channels, which include HBO, CNN, TNT and TBS, among others, and therefore force rivals such as satellite player Dish Network, for instance, to pass those costs along to consumers or risk going without the services — causing subscribers to flee, perhaps to the AT&T-owned DirecTV.

 But AT&T argues that the DOJ seems to be ignoring a major source of competition.